clulab/processors/docs/install.md

 ## External Binaries

-Most of the `processors` dependencies are captured in the `build.sbt` files.
-However, a few `processors` unit tests depend also on the [svm-rank binaries](https://www.cs.cornell.edu/people/tj/svm_light/svm_rank.html), which should be installed separately.
+Most `processors` dependencies are captured in the `build.sbt` files.
+However, a few unit tests also depend on the [svm-rank binaries](https://www.cs.cornell.edu/people/tj/svm_light/svm_rank.html), which should be installed separately.
 Simply installing the `svm-rank` binaries to `/usr/local/bin` (or another generic location in your path) solves the problem.

 ### Installing on Mac OS X via `homebrew`